Press Release - Financial Services are behind the global average on climate change disclosure

 Donato Calace, VP of Accounts and Innovation at Datamaran, commented:

 “It is not surprising that climate change is not seen as a material topic in the financial services sector, however they have the power to influence the market through impact investments, green bonds, and loans.
 It is time for financial services to take the lead.
 The time is ripe, as there are signs that show the tide is changing, like the EU action plan or the TCFD recommendations.”

 Further findings include that non-financial services started to put more emphasis on climate change in their reports a year before the TCFD recommendations were released, going from 31% in 2014 to 43% in 2015.
 It was only the year after the TCFD recommendations were introduced that an increase was observed among financial services signatories reporting on the topic of climate change.
 Interestingly, in 2018, financial services saw a 10% drop in high emphasis reporting on greenhouse gases but saw a 14% rise in climate change disclosure.

 Three years after the TCFD recommendations were released, financial services reduced the gap in climate change reporting, going from 31% difference in 2016 to 15% in 2018.

 Further details of the research could be found in Datamaran’s data brief available here.

-For an interview with our Director of Innovation, Donato Calace, please contact Saskia Ligteringen at firstname.lastname@example.org or on +44 2077029595.
+For an interview with our VP of Accounts and Innovation, Donato Calace, please contact Adriana Farenga at firstname.lastname@example.org or on +44 2077029595.